Sexual Abuse Signs in Adults: What Survivors of Childhood Abuse Often Carry Into Adulthood

 • Difficulty resting or feeling safe in your own skin, even in objectively safe situations.

-• A sense of fragmentation, like different parts of you want different things or hold different beliefs.
+• A sense of fragmentation, like different parts of you want different things or hold different beliefs, especially when it comes to letting yourself receive and accept love as a trauma survivor.

 • Grief.
 Grief for a childhood that should have been different.
 For safety that wasn’t there.
 For versions of yourself that never got to exist.